mattermost/docs/source/configure/configuration-settings.rst

 **True**: Threads a user starts, participates in, or is mentioned in are automatically followed.
 A new ``Threads`` table is added in the database that tracks threads and thread participants, and a ``ThreadMembership`` table tracks followed threads for each user and the read or unread state of each followed thread.

 **False**: Threads are not automatically followed and Collapsed Reply Threads cannot be enabled.
-If you plan to enable Collapsed Reply Threads for your instance, it is not recommended to disable this setting since the server-side tracking of followed threads and unread states is critical to create a smooth transition for end-users when enabling Collapsed Reply Threads in the future.
+If you plan to enable Collapsed Reply Threads for your instance, we don't recommend disabling this setting since the server-side tracking of followed threads and unread states is critical to create a smooth transition for end-users when enabling Collapsed Reply Threads in the future.

 .. note::